Salesforce (NYSE:CRM) Price Target Raised to $240.00

-Salesforce (NYSE:CRM – Get Rating) had its target price raised by research analysts at Mizuho from $225.00 to $240.00 in a research note issued to investors on Thursday, The Fly reports.
-Mizuho’s target price suggests a potential upside of 7.09% from the stock’s previous close.
+Salesforce (NYSE:CRM – Get Rating) had its price target boosted by Royal Bank of Canada from $225.00 to $240.00 in a research report issued to clients and investors on Thursday, The Fly reports.
+Royal Bank of Canada’s price objective would suggest a potential upside of 12.71% from the company’s previous close.

-CRM has been the topic of several other reports.
-Loop Capital upped their price objective on shares of Salesforce from $150.00 to $190.00 and gave the stock a “hold” rating in a report on Thursday, March 2nd.
-Atlantic Securities upped their price objective on shares of Salesforce from $140.00 to $200.00 in a report on Thursday, March 2nd.
-Raymond James upped their price objective on shares of Salesforce from $200.00 to $240.00 and gave the stock a “strong-buy” rating in a report on Thursday, March 2nd.
-DA Davidson increased their target price on shares of Salesforce from $150.00 to $180.00 and gave the stock a “neutral” rating in a report on Thursday, March 2nd.
-Finally, Morgan Stanley increased their target price on shares of Salesforce from $236.00 to $240.00 and gave the stock an “overweight” rating in a report on Thursday, March 2nd.
-One equities research analyst has rated the stock with a sell rating, twelve have given a hold rating, twenty-five have assigned a buy rating and one has assigned a strong buy rating to the company.
-Based on data from MarketBeat.com, the company currently has an average rating of “Moderate Buy” and an average price target of $217.14.
+A number of other research firms have also weighed in on CRM.
+Canaccord Genuity Group increased their price objective on shares of Salesforce from $180.00 to $215.00 and gave the stock a “buy” rating in a research report on Thursday, March 2nd.
+Northland Securities increased their price objective on shares of Salesforce from $181.00 to $210.00 in a research report on Thursday.
+Stifel Nicolaus increased their price objective on shares of Salesforce from $240.00 to $250.00 in a research report on Thursday.
+JMP Securities raised their target price on shares of Salesforce from $250.00 to $275.00 in a research report on Thursday.
+Finally, Atlantic Securities lifted their price target on shares of Salesforce from $140.00 to $200.00 in a research note on Thursday, March 2nd.
+One equities research analyst has rated the stock with a sell rating, thirteen have assigned a hold rating, twenty-four have given a buy rating and two have assigned a strong buy rating to the company’s stock.
+According to data from MarketBeat, the company presently has an average rating of “Moderate Buy” and an average price target of $220.97.

-Salesforce announced that its board has approved a stock buyback program on Wednesday, March 1st that permits the company to repurchase $20.00 billion in shares.
-This repurchase authorization permits the CRM provider to buy up to 10.9% of its stock through open market purchases.
-Stock repurchase programs are often a sign that the company’s board believes its shares are undervalued.
+Salesforce announced that its Board of Directors has approved a stock buyback program on Wednesday, March 1st that authorizes the company to buyback $20.00 billion in outstanding shares.
+This buyback authorization authorizes the CRM provider to purchase up to 10.9% of its stock through open market purchases.
+Stock buyback programs are often a sign that the company’s board of directors believes its shares are undervalued.

-In related news, insider Parker Harris sold 1,250 shares of the firm’s stock in a transaction dated Tuesday, May 30th.
-The shares were sold at an average price of $219.27, for a total value of $274,087.50.
-Following the completion of the sale, the insider now owns 100,309 shares in the company, valued at $21,994,754.43.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
-In related news, insider Parker Harris sold 1,250 shares of the business’s stock in a transaction that occurred on Tuesday, May 30th.
-The shares were sold at an average price of $219.27, for a total value of $274,087.50.
-Following the completion of the sale, the insider now directly owns 100,309 shares in the company, valued at $21,994,754.43.
-The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
+In other news, CAO Sundeep G. Reddy sold 221 shares of Salesforce stock in a transaction dated Thursday, March 23rd.
+The shares were sold at an average price of $187.96, for a total value of $41,539.16.
+Following the sale, the chief accounting officer now owns 1,625 shares of the company’s stock, valued at $305,435.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+In other Salesforce news, CAO Sundeep G. Reddy sold 221 shares of Salesforce stock in a transaction dated Thursday, March 23rd.
+The shares were sold at an average price of $187.96, for a total transaction of $41,539.16.
+Following the completion of the transaction, the chief accounting officer now owns 1,625 shares in the company, valued at $305,435.
+The sale was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
 Also, CEO Marc Benioff sold 725 shares of the business’s stock in a transaction that occurred on Monday, March 6th.
 The shares were sold at an average price of $186.62, for a total transaction of $135,299.50.
 Following the completion of the sale, the chief executive officer now owns 27,753,609 shares of the company’s stock, valued at $5,179,378,511.58.
 The disclosure for this sale can be found here.
-In the last quarter, insiders sold 37,656 shares of company stock worth $7,150,149.
-Company insiders own 3.60% of the company’s stock.
+In the last three months, insiders have sold 37,656 shares of company stock valued at $7,150,149.
+Insiders own 3.60% of the company’s stock.

 Institutional Inflows and Outflows